erichgess/erichgess.github.io/source/_posts/2014-04-05-type-providers-tutorial-part-3-instantiables.markdown

 {% endcodeblock %}

 We'll also make `Hello` store some data, that means our type providers will be one step closer to awesome.
 Also, one step closer to being an effective means of interacting with structured data sources.

+The full code for what we make in this part will be at the end of this post.
 <!-- more -->
 ### Quick Overview
 Here's the order of what we'll be doing in Part 3 of this tutorial series